addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Connect to private Instance
 ---------------------------
-You should still be connected to the Instance in the public Subnet.
+You should still be connected to the 'public' Instance.

 Use the following command to connect to the 'private' Instance.